google/WebFundamentals/src/site/_en/fundamentals/tools/setup/commandlinetools.markdown

 The easiest way create command-line shortcuts is to add aliases for common commands to your bashrc file.
 On Mac or Linux:

-1. From the command line anywhere, type `open -a 'Sublime Text' ~/.bashrc`.
+1. From the command line anywhere, type:

+        open -a 'Sublime Text' ~/.bashrc

-1. Add a new alias, for example, `alias master='git checkout master'`.
+2. Add a new alias, for example:

+    alias master='git checkout master'

-1. Anytime you are in a directory with a git repo, you can run the command `master` and it will checkout the master branch for you.
+3. Anytime you are in a directory with a git repo, you can run the command `master` and it will checkout the master branch for you.

 Note: See these instructions for [setting up Windows